rocord01/indirecta-website/docs/FOSD/iComm/applications.md

 - When the app is launched, an extension of the status bar (macro title) featuring PTT/Mic status and current frequency
 - For developers or advanced users, the custom iSEA String Key option in the freq. menu can be toggled using `LFN`; there is also a debug menu featuring experimental data that can be toggled using `RFN`
 - Since the PTT/Microphone message capture technique uses Roblox's .Chatted event, when sending a message using Radiocomm, it will also be shown in Roblox chat.
 That is why we suggest game developers who use Radiocomm to remove chat history, allowing only bubble chat (your messages will still be seen if you're close, but it's also realistic this way)
+- In a recent update, Radiocomm has received support for Roblox's new TextChatService, which allows for messages to be intercepted.
+Switch to TextChatService for a more suited radio experience.
+- Features a configurable secondary unencrypted SOS Frequency that is always received by devices on other frequencies and only transmittable on it's own frequency.
+By default `112.7 MHz`

 # 🧭 Compass `Compass`